Code-Institute-Submissions/b1ndark-project1/README.md

 ## Deployment

 - The website was deployed to Github pages.
 Steps to deploy:
+    1. Log in into your github account.
-    - In the Github repository, navigate to the settings tab.
+    2. In the Github repository select the project.
+    3. Navigate to the settings tab.
-    - then scroll down and on your left select Pages and go to branch.
+    4. Then scroll down and on your left select Pages.
+    5. Go to branch, and select master branch.
-    - once the master branch has been selected, wait a moment and it will provide a page link to the website.
+    6. Once master branch is selected, wait a moment and it will provide a page link to the website.
 The live link can be found here - [My Website](https://b1ndark.github.io/project1/)
 <br>